IkarosKappler/plotboilerplate/docs_jekyll/index.md

  * Write a basic demo for the VEllipse class.
  * Write a basic demo for the CubicBezierCurve class.
  * Write a basic demo for the PBImage class.
+ * On non-circular Bézier paths the end control point does not move with the end point when dragged.
+See the basic Bézier path demo.

 ### Todos for future Version 2
  * Change the Vector.inverse() function to reverse (or something).
 Currently this is not what the inverse of a vector should be.